-We are a leading global technology solutions provider to high-value segments of the food and beverage industry with focus on proteins, liquid foods and automated guided vehicle systems.
+We are a leading global technology solutions provider to high-value segments of the food and beverage industry with focus on proteins, diversified food and health and automated guided vehicle systems.
 We design, produce, and service sophisticated products and systems for multi-national and regional customers through our FoodTech segment.
 We also sell critical equipment and services to domestic and international air transportation customers through our AeroTech segment.